3 FAM 3600

 a.
 Self and Family enrollment provides coverage for the employee and eligible family members.
 All eligible family members are automatically covered, even if they are not listed on the Health Benefits Election Form (SF 2809) or via Employee Express (EEX).
 Eligible family members include spouse (including legally married same-sex spouses and valid common law marriages), and children under the age of 26.
 Children aged 26 and over who are incapable of self-support also may be eligible to remain covered under a Self and Family enrollment.

 b.
 In order for a disabled child aged 26 and over to retain coverage, the employee must obtain a Certificate of Incapacity from the Department of State providing adequate medical documentation of a mental or physical handicap that existed before the child’s 26th birthday.
 The employee must provide medical documentation to the Bureau of Medical Services before a Certificate of Incapacity can be issued.
-Consult the FEHB Handbook for guidance.
+Consult OPM's FEHB Handbook for guidance.

 c.
 To obtain FEHB coverage for a newly eligible family member, an employee must have Self and Family enrollment.
-See FEHB Handbook for guidance.
+See OPM's FEHB Handbook for guidance.

 3 FAM 3615.3 Self Plus One